Generating Holistic 3D Human Motion from Speech: Experiments

 \subsection{Quantitative Analysis}

 Table \ref{tab:comparison_new} shows the comparison results.
 We see that our method outperforms Habibie et al. \cite{habibie2021learning} across all metrics.
 Particularly, our method surpasses it in terms of L2 and LVD, which demonstrates the effectiveness of our face generator for generating realistic facial expressions.
-Besides, our method significantly outperforms it in terms of variation, which demonstrates the powerful capacity to generate diverse body and hand motions benefiting from our proposed compositional quantized motion representation.
-Moreover, regarding the realism (RS) for body and hand motion, we surpass Habibie et al. \cite{habibie2021learning} considerably, which confirms the effectiveness of our cross-conditioned autoregressive model in generating realistic motion.
+Also, our method significantly outperforms it in terms of variation, which demonstrates the powerful capacity to generate diverse body and hand motions resulting from our proposed compositional quantized motion representation.
+Moreover, regarding the realism (RS) for body and hand motions, we surpass Habibie et al. \cite{habibie2021learning} considerably, which confirms the effectiveness of our cross-conditioned autoregressive model in generating realistic motion.

-On the other hand, compared to VAE-based models, our method achieves significant gains in both realism and diversity.
-In particular, we obtain a much higher result in diversity.
+On the other hand, compared to VAE-based models, our method achieves large gains in both realism and diversity.
+In particular, we obtain much higher diversity.
 This indicates the advantage of the learned compositional quantized motion codebooks, which effectively memorize multiple motion modes of the body and hands and thus boost the diversity of the generated body and hand gestures.